databio/bedms/README.md

 bedmess is a tool that can be used to standardize metadata according to the bedbase metadata output schema.

+## Implementation
+You can provide your metadata as a tsv file.
+Additionally, you have to choose between FAIRTRACS and ENCODE schemas.
+Usage: Assuming you are in the bedmess directory:
+      ```bash
+      python3 attr_standardizer.py <your_metadata.tsv> --schema FAIRTRACKS/ENCODE
+Presently, we are only providing standardization according to the FAIRTRACKS schema.

 ## Models
 It has the following models: